Reloaded-Project/Reloaded-III/docs/Mods/Essentials/File-Emulation-Framework/Emulator-Development/Implementing-Emulator.md

 Use this page as a general guide to the process of creating a new emulator.

-Once your emulator is done, make sure it adheres for the [Guidelines][guidelines].
+Once your emulator is done, make sure it adheres to the [Guidelines][guidelines].
 And for more advanced interactions and use cases, see [Emulator Cookbook][emulator-cookbook].

 ## Initialization